 Application security framework

-An application security framework is a structured, systematic approach designed to manage and enhance the security posture of software applications within an organization.
-It comprises a formal collection of policies, procedures, standards, and best practices that identify, assess, mitigate, and monitor security risks throughout the entire software development lifecycle (SDLC).
-This methodology ensures that security considerations are embedded from initial design and architecture phases through development, testing, deployment, and ongoing maintenance.
+An application security framework is a structured, systematic approach that organizations use to manage and strengthen the security posture of their software and applications.
+It consists of a formal collection of policies, procedures, standards, and best practices designed to identify, assess, mitigate, and monitor security risks throughout the entire software development lifecycle (SDLC) — from initial design and architecture through development, testing, deployment, and ongoing maintenance.

-The primary objective of an application security framework is to safeguard applications against vulnerabilities and evolving cyber threats while protecting sensitive data and maintaining operational integrity.
-By providing clear guidelines for secure coding, robust configuration management, access controls, and incident response planning, it empowers development teams to build inherently more secure software.
-This foundational blueprint supports risk management, regulatory compliance, and fosters a proactive security culture that reduces the attack surface and fortifies digital assets against sophisticated exploits.
+The primary objective of an application security framework is to safeguard applications against vulnerabilities and evolving cyber threats, protecting sensitive data and maintaining operational integrity.
+By providing clear guidelines for secure coding, configuration management, access controls, and incident response, it empowers development teams to build inherently more secure software.
+It also serves as a foundational blueprint for risk management, regulatory compliance, and fostering a proactive security culture, ultimately reducing the attack surface and fortifying an organization's digital assets against sophisticated exploits.